-Grants ranging from $1,000 to $3,500 to Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont nonprofits to support established environmental groups to increase impact, collaborate, and build capacity.
+Grants ranging from $1,000 to $3,500 to Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont established environmental nonprofits to increase impact, collaborate, and build capacity.
 Funding is intended to support a wide range of volunteer-driven projects that contribute to environmentally sustainable communities.

 Grow Grants are geared to established groups who are ready to expand the scope of their work.
 Grow groups often have 1+ year experience running community projects and are ready to take on (pieces of) local system strategy around their issue.
 Grants are intended to support community groups who represent the most exciting energy in the environmental movement that are not being reached by traditional funders.

 The Grassroots Fund interprets the word “environment” broadly and will provide funding for a wide range of activities.
 Whole systems-thinking is critical to initiatives focused on making the environment better, healthier and more sustainable.

 -A community garden looking to initiate a food policy council and take on food security challenges in their community;

 -A local energy committee planning to implement a community-wide energy plan;

 -A sustainability committee establishing a time trade effort to support local resources.